-During the last five years the average attendance increased by 8 per cent., the figures ranging from about 10 per cent. and 9 in New South Wales and South Australia respectively to about 4 per cent. in Tasmania.
+During the last five years the average attendance increased by about 8 per cent., the figures ranging from about 11 per cent. and 10 per cent. in New South Wales and South Australia respectively to about 2 per cent. in Tasmania.

-4. Distribution of Educational Facilities.-(i) In Sparsely-settled Districts.
-The methods adopted in the various States to carry the benefits of education into the remotest and most sparsely-settled areas are set out in some detail in previous issues of the Official Year Book (see No. 22, pp. 430-31), but this information cannot be repeated in the present volume.

-(ii) Centralization of Schools.
+- 4. Distribution of Educational Facilities.-(i) In Sparsely-settled Districts.
+The methods adopted in the various States to carry the benefits of education into the remotest and most sparsely-settled areas are set out in some detail in previous issues of the Official Year Book (see No. 22, pp. 430-31), but this information cannot be repeated in the present volume. - (ii) Centralization of Schools.
 The question of centralization of schools adopted so successfully in America and Canada has received some attention in Australia, and particularly in New South Wales.
 It is recognized that a single adequately staffed and well-equipped central institution can give more efficient teaching than a congeries of small scattered schools in the hands of less highly trained teachers, and the small schools in some districts were therefore closed and the children conveyed to the central institution.
-The principle was first adopted in New South Wales in 1904, and in 1928 a sum of £56,884 was expended in boarding allowance and conveyance to central schools.
-Cost of conveyance to State Schools in Victoria during 1928 was returned as £10,350.
-In South Australia the sum of £8,549 was disbursed in connexion with travelling expenses of school children in 1928, while £12,130 was spent in Western Australia, and about £3,900 in Tasmania.
-(It may be pointed out, however, that the parents are often reluctant to part with the small schools which form, as it were, "heart centres" in their little community, while the kindly help of the teachers is a great asset in the social and intellectual life of the districts served by the schools.)

-(iii) Education of Retarded and Defective Children.-This subject was alluded to at some length in preceding issues of the Official Year Book (see No. 22, pp. 431-2), but the information cannot be repeated in this issue.

-(iv) Evening Schools.
+The principle was first adopted in New South Wales in 1904, and in 1929 a sum of £51,194 was expended in boarding allowance and conveyance to central schools.
+Cost of conveyance to State Schools in Victoria during 1929 was returned as £12,118.
+In South Australia the sum of £11,000 was disbursed in connexion with travelling expenses of school children in 1929, while £12,653 was spent in Western Australia, and about £4,500 in Tasmania.
+(1t may be pointed out, however, that the parents are often reluctant to part with the small schools which form, as it were, "heart centres" in their little community, while the kindly help of the teachers is a great asset in the social and intellectual life of the districts served by the schools.) - (iii) Education of Retarded and Diffective Children.-This subject was alluded to at some length in preceding issues of the Official Year Book (see No. 22, pp. 431-2), but the information cannot be repeated in this issue. - (iv) Evening Schools.
 Evening Public Schools have been in existence for many years in some of the States, but their progress has been uncertain.
-In New South Wales the 54 Evening Continuation Schools had an effective enrolment in 1928 of 4,758, and an average attendance of 3,639.
+In New South Wales the 49 Evening Continuation Schools had an effective enrolment in 1929 of 5,427, and an average attendance of 4,179.
 The schools for boys are classed as commercial, commercial preparatory, junior technical, and junior technical preparatory, and for girls as domestic and domestic preparatory.
-Attendances at the schools for boys numbered 3,080, and at those for girls 559.
+Attendances at the schools for boys numbered 3,496, and at those for girls 683.
 The comparatively high proportion of attendance to enrolment shows that the institutions are attractive.
-In Victoria there were 11 evening continuation classes in operation during 1928, the average attendance being 52.
-Although the Education Act of 1910 gives authority for the establishment of evening continuation classes at which the attendance of boys up to the age of seventeen years and living within a radius of 2 miles may be made compulsory for six hours a week, considerations of expense have prevented the free exercise of this power.
+In Victoria, although the Education Act of 1910 gives authority for the establishment of evening continuation classes at which the attendance of boys up to the age of seventeen years and living within a radius of 2 miles may be made compulsory for six hours a week, considerations of expense have prevented the free exercise of this power.
+In 1928 there were eleven evening continuation classes with an attendance of 73, but none were recorded in 1929.
 Evening Continuation Schools have been established under regulation in South Australia, and are intended principally to help the working boy to improve his general education.
-In Western Australia evening continuation classes were held at 22 centres in 1928, with an average enrolment of 2,603 pupils.
+In Western Australia evening continuation classes were held at 23 centres in 1929, with an average enrolment of 2,728 pupils.